5rahim/seanime/README.md

 ## About

 Seanime is a free and open-source media server built around AniList and other anime APIs to provide a seamless experience for anime and manga enthusiasts.
-It combines a lightweight server with a user-friendly web interface to manage and consume your local anime library, download new episodes, find new shows, read and download manga chapters, and more.
+It combines a lightweight server and a user-friendly web interface to manage and consume your local anime library, download new episodes, find new shows, read and download manga chapters, and more.

-Feel free to open issues if you notice any bugs, open discussions if you have questions, or contribute to the project if you want to help make it better.
-Leave a star if you like this project!
+Feel free to open issues if you notice any bugs, open discussions if you have questions, or contribute to the project if you want to help make it better. **Leave a star** if you like this project!

 # Get started